Subaru Crosstrek

 The Subaru Crosstrek (スバル・クロストレック, Subaru Kurosutorekku) is a compact crossover SUV produced by Subaru since 2012.
-It is a successor to the Outback Sport in the United States and Canada, and the Impreza XV globally.
+It is a successor to the Outback Sport in North America, and the Impreza XV globally.
 Like the Outback Sport, the Crosstrek is a lifted Impreza hatchback with minor differences, though with a more substantial lift than the Outback Sport.

-Initially, the vehicle was marketed as the XV globally, and as the XV Crosstrek in the United States and Canada.
-In 2015, Subaru dropped the XV moniker in the United States and Canada, marketing it simply as the Crosstrek for the 2016 model year and onward.
+Initially, the vehicle was marketed as the XV globally, and as the XV Crosstrek in North America.
+In 2015, Subaru dropped the XV moniker in North America, marketing it simply as the Crosstrek for the 2016 model year and onward.
 In 2022, Subaru introduced the third-generation model, using the Crosstrek nameplate globally for the first time.

 All generations of the Crosstrek are raised versions of the Subaru Impreza hatchback.

 First generation (GP; 2012)

 Concept

 Subaru showcased the Subaru XV concept vehicle in 2011.
 Based on a raised suspension version of the Subaru Impreza 5-door hatchback, the XV concept offered aluminum alloy wheels with silver spokes, black wheels and clear blue center caps; yellow-green body color, silvery white leather interior upholstery at seats, mesh in selected interior areas with yellow/green piping, multifunction display with navigation, car audio, and vehicle information in the center panel; EyeSight driving assist with stereo cameras and LCD monitor between the two combination meters, 2.0-liter four-cylinder horizontally opposed DOHC engine, Lineartronic CVT, and 245/45 ZR19 tires.
 The concept vehicle was unveiled at Auto Shanghai 2011.